Mariusmarten/Complexity-Resources/README.md

 (https://www.nature.com/articles/374227a0)

 ### Computational modeling
+'What I cannot create, I do not understand.' - Richard Feynman

 Mathematical modelling has become an increasingly relevant instrument, reality often turns out too complicated to be summarized within a limited set of rules.
 Especially linearization becomes increasingly unacceptable, the further a phenomen is from a condition of stable equilibrium.
 Nonlinear models are often better suited, but they are limited due to incomplete knowledge of the initial state leading to approximations that worsen over time